-The fence features a pad at each end as shown in Fig 8.37.
+The fence features a pad at the end nearest to the rear of the machine as shown in Fig 8.37.
 This raises the fence from the table to minimise contact and improve travel of the fence across the table and mitre slot.